T-Systems-MMS/hyperledger-avalon-scone/avalon-scone/README.md

      `./generic_client.py --uri "http://avalon-listener:1947" -w "scone-worker-1" --workload_id "secure-transaction" --in_data "100 100 50 50" -o`

-     This input format is (sender_balance, receiver_balance, transfer_amount, discount) If everything goes fine, then you should see the updated balances of sender and receiver.
+     The input format is (sender_balance, receiver_balance, transfer_amount, discount) If everything goes fine, then you should see the updated balances of sender and receiver.

-- Openvino and Hospital apps are only available in hardware mode as they need CAS interaction.

 ## Adding a new Python Workload

 - Avalon Python worker supports two sample workloads: "python-hello" and "python-fib".